grongierisc/iris-python-article/ArticlePep8.md

   - remember that when you import a script, the code is executed see first article
 - ...

-No need to say them all, but keep it in mind that will help you to understand other and help others to understand your code ^^.
+No need to say them all, but keep it in mind that will help you to understand other's code and help others to understand your code ^^.

 Also, you may have heard about the words `pythonic`.
 Following PEP 8 is a way to write Python code that is considered "pythonic" (it's only that that but it's part of it).